 If your employees feel comfortable in making in-the-moment decisions on behalf of the company, you’ll build a more nimble and resilient organization.
 Give your team frameworks for how to act in different situations, but allow them to use their own scripts to solve problems when unexpected challenges arise.

-Even if you’re not ready to launch a company-wide retraining program (and you may not need to), these practical steps can help you ensure that your workforce has the skills needed to do the jobs your business requires today—and in the next few years.
+Even if you’re not ready to launch a company-wide retraining program (and you may not need to), these practical steps can help you ensure that your workforce has the skills needed to do the jobs your business requires today—and as you recruit in the next few years.

 Jingcong (“JC”) Zhao is a Content Marketing Manager at PayScale.
 She enjoys sharing ideas and stories on how compensation professionals, HR leaders and business leaders can build winning organizations.